 I tried to take a couple of photos closer to the bar, but they didn’t come out.
 Nevertheless, you can see the large selection of spirits, with a decent selection of beers and wines available at the counter as well, all for free.
 And it’s not just the el cheapo stuff either; as Rocky mentioned in his review, higher quality spirits such as Johnny Walker Black, Jack Daniels, etc. are also available.
 WAY better than the house beer/wine you can get at domestic clubs, for sure.
 Throughout our roughly 2-hour stay, a server frequently made her round through the lounge, both to collect used utensils and to offer drink refills.

 Special note if you are a British Airways customer – if you originated somewhere other than Atlanta, you will need to perform a document check with an agent prior to boarding.
-BA does send an agent to the lounge approximately 30-45 minutes prior to boarding, so you can have it done right there without having to fret about leaving the lounge early.
+BA does send an agent to the lounge approximately 30-45 minutes prior to boarding.
+Thus, you can complete that in the lounge before heading to the gate.

 Overall, The Club at ATL is a fine domestic lounge.
 If you’re a Priority Pass member, it’s definitely worth the trek down to Concourse F to spend some time.
 Just beware, Terminal F is at the far end of the airport, meaning up to a 30-minute walk or 7-minute train ride if your flight departs from another concourse.
 It was just mildly disappointing for us because while it’s a fine Business Class lounge, it’s definitely not a First Class one.
 That would have to wait for a visit to the Concorde Room on our way home.

 Note: this post is part of my multi-part trip report series about my wife and I’s trip to Europe in June/July, 2015.
 Read the trip report introduction for an index and background about our trip.